njpanderson/push/README.md

 Push supports many options and configuration modes.
 The most common of which is a single SFTP setup for an active workspace.
 The following steps will help you get set up in no time:

- 1. Install push, ~~either from the VS Code extension marketplace or~~ by downloading the [latest vsix file](http://neilinscotland.net/push/push-latest.vsix).
+ 1. Install Push from the [VS Code extension marketplace](https://marketplace.visualstudio.com/items?itemName=njp-anderson.push).
  2. In the command palette, choose **Create/Edit Push configuration** and then confirm the location, then choose the **SFTP** template.
  3. Fill in the missing details within the settings file.
 At minimum, you will need a `host`, `username`, `password` (if not using keys), and a `root` path.
  4. You should then be able to upload files within the workspace by using the explorer menu, title bars, or command palette.